ebrahimfeghhi/neuroRNN/README.md

 # neuroRNN
 This respository is intended to serve as a flexible framework for training biologically plausible RNNs.
-Some of the features I aim to provide are Dale's principle, adaptive time constants, and reciprocal connections between layers.
+I have currently implemented Dale's principle and adaptive time constants, and I aim to provide other features such as reciprocal connections between layers and spiking neurons in the future.
-I am currently focusing on implementing Dale's principle and understanding its impact.

 To access the most up to date model, go to models/Neuro_RNN_JIT.py.
-Adaptive time constants and Dale's Principle are currently implemented.

 All custom datasets can be found in the datasets folder and are written according to the Pytorch dataset class outline.

-Modifications to the loss function, including Pascanu's regularization are in the modify_loss folder.
+Modifications to the loss function, including Pascanu's regularization, are in the modify_loss folder.

 Functions to analyze the inner workings of a trained RNN are in the activity_analysis folder.
-Currently only the sequential activity metric written by Emin Orhan is in the folder.
+Currently there is only the sequential activity metric written by Emin Orhan from Orhan and Ma, Nat.
+Neuro (2013).

-To train an RNN run rnn_script.py.
+To train an RNN modify and run rnn_script.py.